-political critoria for coloction theindenendence of for election

-political criteria for selection the independence of for election, advancement and

-andadvancement of judges: the judiciary because its current role has dismissal will certainly

-•

-2. been highly politicized have an impact.
-Yet,

-2. Introduces improved without cleansing of

-criteria forappointment the system of corrupt

-and election of judges judges, the new Law

-in basic and higher will legitimize the

-courts (compulsory composition of judges

-training at the academy which has been an

-of judges, continuous object of strong

-judicial service, positive political influence

-ranking etc.) and throughout the years.

-3.

-disciplinary measures

-and procedures for

-dismissal of judges

-from judicial function

-4. Improves the

-objectivity and public

-standing of the

-judiciary in the country.
+training at the academy of judges, continuous judicial service, positive ranking etc.) and 3.
+Introduces precise disciplinary measures and procedures for dismissal of judges from judicial function 4.
+Improves the objectivity and public standing of the judiciary in the country. which has been an object of strong political influence throughout the years.

 Secure objective and 1.
 Strengthens the 1.
 The Judicial Council and

-meritorious criteria for competence of the the Public Prosecutors

-evaluating the work of the judiciary which was Council are the main
+meritorious criteria for evaluating the work of the competence of the judiciary which was the Public Prosecutors Council are the main

-judges and public prosecutors highly compromised in bodies in charge for
+judges and public prosecutors highly compromised in the past years bodies in charge for evaluation.

-the past years evaluation.
 In the past

-2. Would introduce years they've been

-measurable continually misused by
+2. Would introduce measurable years they've been continually misused by

 quantitative criteria a small number of

 such as the number, powerful and politically

-type of decisions and corrupted judges and
+type of decisions and resolved cases in corrupted judges and

-resolved cases in prosecutors.
-Hence,

-relation to the number despite the stricter
+relation to the number prosecutors.
+Hence, despite the stricter

 of monthly resolved criteria for evaluation,

 cases to track the without a full

-record of individual restoration of the

-judges composition of these
+record of individual judges restoration of the composition of these

-3. two bodies, the
+3. Would introduce two bodies, the

 measurable qualitative respective laws can

 criteria for the partly stop but not fully

-performance of judges, abolish their disruptive

-such as the respect of practices.
+performance of judges, such as the respect of abolish their disruptive practices.

-the legal deadlines for
+the legal deadlines for F

 undertaking procedural

-actions, adopting and
+actions, adopting and publishing court

-publishing court

-j decisions through the
+decisions through the

+number of confirmed,

+altered and abolished

+judgments in relation to the total number of

+resolved cases

-4. number of confirmed, altered and abolished judgments in relation to the total number of resolved cases Improves the efficiency of the judiciary and, essentially, restores the oversight role of the Judicial Council Secure the independence of the PPO, integrating the SPPO in the normative and institutional framework 2.
-4. 4.
-4. 4.
-4. 4.
-4. 4.
-4. 4.
-4. 4.
-4. Secures objective procedures for naming and dismissal of the public prosecutor of the country without undue political influence Restores the integrity of the PPO expanding the competences, establishment, abolition, organization and the functioning of the Public Prosecutor's office Would define the relations of the PPO with the Special Prosecutor's Office (SPO), securingthe institutional framework for fighting organized crimeand expanding the scope for investigations of both offices Preserves the autonomy of the SPO essential for clearing up the illegal interceptions scandal 2.
-The adoption of the new Law on the Public Prosecutor's Office lacks a clear framework for the financial and structural independence of the SPO and can certainly impair its effectiveness in the proposed framework.
-In addition, some argue the law will legitimize the biased procedures of the SPO against the opposition providing ground for further political persecution.
-Secure protection and testimonies for the sources of information in very sensitive 1.
-Improves efficiency of the investigative procedures and related trials 1.
-Legal and institutional weakness to execute such programs in the and high-profilecorruption procedures 2.
-Would open space for witness and whistleblowers past, such as public leaking of information on protected witnesses, cast doubts law.
+4. Improves the efficiency

+of the judiciary and,

+essentially, restores the

+oversight role of the Judicial Council Secure the independence of the PPO, integrating the SPPO in the normative and institutional framework 1.
+Secures objective procedures for naming and dismissal of the public prosecutor of the country without undue political influence 1.
+The adoption of the new Law on the Public Prosecutor's Office lacks a clear framework for the financial and structural independence of the 2.
+Restores the integrity of the PPO expanding the competences, establishment, abolition, organization and the functioning of the Public Prosecutor's office SPO and can certainly impair its effectiveness in the proposed framework.
+2. In addition, some argue the law will legitimize the biased procedures of the SPO against the 3.
+Would define the relations of the PPO with the Special Prosecutor's Office (SPO), securingthe institutional framework for fighting organized crimeand expanding the scope for investigations of both offices opposition providing ground for further political persecution.
+4. Preserves the autonomy of the SPO essential for clearing up the illegal interceptions scandal Secure protection and testimonies for the sources of information in very sensitive and high-profilecorruption procedures Improves efficiency of the investigative procedures and related trials Would open space for witness and whistleblowers protection, essential for Legal and institutional weakness to execute such programs in the past, such as public leaking of information on protected witnesses, cast doubts on the capacity to deal proceeding in highly complex and high-level organized crime and corruption cases with the issues; 2.
+In this line, notably, since the enactment of the law on whistleblowers in 2016 no single application has been submitted by